PIEDMONT SILVER EAGLES, INC.

 Section 3.
 Election shall be by ballot or by hand and shall be the last piece of business on the final day of the convention.
 A majority of those present and voting shall rule.
 Members not attending may execute a proper proxy, which shall be voted as instructed by the absent member.
 All proxies must be registered with the Secretary before the Business Meeting is called to order.
 The absent member may also vote on other business matters or discussions with a proxy.
 Proxies may be sent to the Secretary by electronic e-mail.
 The members sending electronic e-mail must have their name printed on the proxy and the e-mail must match the e-mail address on the Website roster.

 Section 4.
-Officers will hold office until replaced by newly elected Officers not to exceed two (2) years.
+Officers will hold office until replaced by newly elected Officers not to exceed two (2) years unless appointed for additional years by the Executive Board.
 Should an Officer become unable to serve he/she shall be replaced by vote of the Executive Board and the replacement shall serve until the next Business Meeting.

 Section 5.
-The voting body shall consist only of those Stock Holders whose financial obligations are paid and in good standing.
+The voting body shall consist only of those members whose financial obligations are paid and in good standing.

 Section 1.
 The Association shall hold its annual convention at any time of the year.
 The Executive Board shall determine the dates and places.